stefnba/express-ts-pg-docker-starter/README.md

-# starter template for Node & Express, TypeScript, Postgres and Docker
+# Starter template for Node & Express with TypeScript, Postgres and Docker

 ## Setting up project